After decades of playing in other stadiums, Oslo's main football club Vålerenga are back in the east of the city with a home to call their own.

 Many buses pass the three stops closest to the stadium, outside Helsfyr station, Grenseveien or Valle Hovin.
 The airport coach also stops very close by at Teisenkrysset.
 To find the best option for you, use the journey planner on Ruter.no.

 Staying overnight?
 Because of the good public transport links, any hotel in downtown Oslo is suitable.
 But if you want to be as close as possible to the stadium, the Scandic Helsfyr is just steps away.
+You can read a review of the hotel here.

 As the biggest club in the Oslo region, the potential supporter base is massive.
 Now it just needs things to come together on the pitch!